u-boot/u-boot/doc/usage/environment.rst

     Unsigned value, in milliseconds.
 If not set, the period will be either the default (28000), or a value based on CONFIG_NET_RETRY_COUNT, if defined.
 This value has
-    precedence over the valu based on CONFIG_NET_RETRY_COUNT.
+    precedence over the value based on CONFIG_NET_RETRY_COUNT.

 memmatches
     Number of matches found by the last 'ms' command, in hex